nham/math_notes/notes/reals/notes.md

 $\mathbb{R}$ with the metric we defined above is a complete metric space.
 (This is really just repetition of the metric space notes.
 Repeating it here because it's both easy and important)

 *Proof:* If $(x_n)$ is Cauchy in $\mathbb{R}$, it is bounded, so by the Bolzano-Weierstrass theorem it contains a convergent subsequence.
 But any Cauchy sequence with a convergent subsequence itself converges to the limit of the subsequence, so $(x_n)$ converges.

+## Bolzano-Weierstrass for $\mathbb{R}^n$
+Every bounded sequence in $\mathbb{R}^n$ contains a convergent subsequence.

+*Proof:* It holds from metric space notes, that if Bolzano-Weierstrass holds in each of $n$ metric spaces, then it holds in the metric space provided that the metric is a "conserving" metric space.
+The usual norm for $\mathbb{R}^n$ is the euclidean norm, which is conserving.

+## Compact subsets of $\mathbb{R}^n$
+$S \subseteq \mathbb{R}^n$ is compact iff it is closed and bounded.

+*Proof:* Every compact set is closed and bounded.
+Conversely, for any space that obeys the Bolzano-Weierstrass property, a bounded subset is totally bounded, and a closed subset is complete as a metric space, so a closed, bounded subset is complete and totally bounded, hence compact.